matuzalemmuller/tcc-engtelecom/gcp/README.md

 ---
 ### Run Terraform and create the GCP infrastructure

-Run the following commands to see the changes that will be made by terraform, apply these changes and destroy them, respectively:
+Run the following commands within the `remote-setup` folder to see the changes that will be made by terraform, apply these changes and destroy them, respectively:
 ```
 terraform plan
 terraform apply